jadbarakat/dark-jokes/README.md

 - Add theme event listener so changes to device theme affects the app as well
 - Make the blacklist filter preferences persist through sessions

+Please note this is a project I worked on as a hobby to practice my development skills - still honing them 😀

 Screenshots:
 <div>
   <img src="https://github.com/jadbarakat/dark-jokes/assets/68382811/8fbf1a0c-3e6a-47ed-8a9a-8fcc84058a07" width="40%" height="40%">